Jakir9/100daysOfCode/README.md

 I plan on doing CodeWar Kata's and some Leetcode today.
 I will also work on tweeking my CV and Updating my portfolio site[www.jakirashraf.me]

 ## Day 66

+Tuesday 16th May

+Learn more about SQL INNER, LEFT,RIGHT and FULL JOINS.
+As well as creating, updating and deleting tables in addition to exploring subqueries.
+Continued where I left off on SQLBolt and sql murder mysteries game.

+## Day 67

+Wednesday 17th May

+Created our own database on elephantSQL.
+Learnt about .env files and the pg package in nodeJS.
+We finally learnt to hook up our database to our backend in NodeJS and how to send queries to our database server using backend.
+Excited to have learnt all pieces of the full stack puzzle and to be able to hopefully create our own full stack application very soon.
+I also uploaded my CV for review to the school of code careers advisors.